Madoshakalaka/yew-interop/README.md

 To see a full example of every use case, cd into example and run `trunk serve`.

+(loading speed is throttled in the animation for demo purposes)

 ![yew interop demo](https://raw.githubusercontent.com/Madoshakalaka/yew-interop/v0.1.2/static/yew-interop-demo.gif)

 # Install